fiskaltrust/portal-manual-doc/doc/handbook-general/company.md

 #### Active roles and contractual relationships including API-access

-![Active roles and API-access](images/AccountProfile/overview-active-roles.png) Screenshot 1: Overview - All roles and contractual relationships with fiskaltrust
+![Active roles and API-access](images/AccountProfile/overview-active-roles.png) Overview - All roles and contractual relationships with fiskaltrust

 ![Number 1](../images/Numbers/1.png) **Text:** "Here you see all active roles and contractual relationships of your company."